chongjason914/b1-workshop-apr22/README.md

 - Extract pack size from product name using flash fill
 - Extract first word from product name using LEFT and FIND functions
 - Apply filters to columns
-- Perform data checks including inconsistent product names, outliers and missing date
+- Perform data checks including inconsistent product names, outliers, and missing date
 - Create customer table using UNIQUE and VLOOKUP functions
 - Pivot table and pivot chart